 The goal of FTM/N chest reconstruction surgery is to create a more masculine-looking chest.
 The reconstructive process often involves removing chest tissue and excess skin, and resizing or repositioning the nipples.
 In addition to obvious physical transformations, FTM/N chest reconstruction also produces changes in bodily sensations.

 Prior to electing FTM/N chest surgery, you should fully understand the scope of the procedure and feel comfortable with the potential resulting consequences.
-Your personal consultation with Dr. Mosser will cover these topics in-depth.
+Your personal consultation with Dr. Mosser or Dr. Facque will cover these topics in-depth.

 Ultimately, changes in nipple sensation will depend on the extent of your surgery.
 Patients with a significant amount of chest tissue often require free nipple graft chest reconstruction to obtain desired results.
-This technique gives Dr. Mosser the flexibility to remove a significant amount of chest tissue while also contouring the chest to your desired shape.
+This technique gives your surgeon the flexibility to remove a significant amount of chest tissue while also contouring the chest to your desired shape.

 A trade-off to this approach is that the nipple and areola (pigmented area around the nipple) must be removed as skin grafts and relocated to a more natural position on your chest.
 Their blood supply and nerve endings are disturbed during this process, which often results in some loss of sensation.
 The degree of sensation after surgery is usually similar to the sensation of the upper chest before surgery.
 So, sensation is still present, but is diminished from the “hypersensation” of the nipples that is usually present before surgery.

-Though very uncommon in my practice, it is possible to lose all nipple sensation following FTM chest surgery.
+Though very uncommon at The Gender Confirmation Center, it is possible to lose all nipple sensation following FTM chest surgery.
 Patients who smoke or those diagnosed with diabetes or an autoimmune disease run an increased risk of partial or total nipple graft failure.
-During your consultation with Dr. Mosser, you should be honest and up front about the entirety of your medical history, so that he can help you form realistic outcome expectations.
+During your consultation with Dr. Mosser or Dr. Facque, you should be honest and up front about the entirety of your medical history, so that they can help you form realistic outcome expectations.